Be Part of the Winter Backpacking Team

 - Do not run or travel fast on trails as this activates the prey instinct of predators, resulting in human/predator conflicts, with predators being put down.

-- Don’t include specific locations of destinations in social media.
+- Avoid including specific locations or names of destinations in social media posts.

 We are not just sharing a fragile land with millions of other human visitors, but with many species that have no other home.
 We may be the last generation to experience this privilege.
 Have thoughts and suggestions for better LNT practices?
 Your thoughts are welcome.